-The Lowestoft to Harwich ferry crosses Harwich Harbour and arrives at the Halfpenny pier.
+The Felixstowe to Harwich ferry crosses Harwich Harbour and arrives at the Halfpenny pier.
 We arrive by car, having decided to drive there directly.
 The pier is quaint but I unable to take a good photograph due to the cars parked around it.

 The sea front of Harwich is pleasant, with an old lighthouse and a promenade with strollers and beach huts.
-Bright coloured dinghies sail across the harbour, with the cranes and container ships of Lowestoft as a backdrop.
+Bright coloured dinghies sail across the harbour, with the cranes and container ships of Felixstowe as a backdrop.
 A long breakwater marks the entrance to the harbour area.
 Despite signs that forbid this, there are fishermen out.

 Further along are some interesting, old, renovated lighthouses; one on the shore and one rising out of the sea a few hundred feet offshore.
 They were restored in the 1980s.

 Past this is “beach hut land” – mile after mile of beach huts.
 Unlike my previous walks past huts, and perhaps due to the wonderful weather, many of these huts are in use today.

 Some distance along the coast and I reach a marshy area.
 The path follows the sea defence wall around the edge of the marsh and the way ahead is long, flat and straight.
 I meet a few dog walkers and some cyclists, but no serious walkers.